OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Opportunities (bar) and Profit (line) Top 50 by Profit - Top 50 by Count (green)](img/ex10_cell12.PNG)

 About 40% of the top 50 by count are also in the top 50 by profit.
-Since we're most likely to capture a frequent opportunity, this indicates a good chance of also catching a profitable opportunity.
+Since we're most likely to capture a frequently occurring opportunity, this indicates a good chance of also catching a profitable opportunity.

 To close out our analysis of arbitrage, let's take a look at the distribution of opportunities and see if there is any useful information that might guide the construction of a trading strategy.
 We'll start by constructing the histogram of opportunities by profit up to opportunities worth 10M ISK or less: